being0/bol_kalah/README.md

   UUID used for its simplicity, but it is too large.
 We need to create a shorter id.
   The id generator can use unique_server_Id+timestamp+large_random_id and convert it to base32/64(or anything else)

+* **Code Quality**

+  I tried to add this project sonarcloud.io, but since it doesn't support Groovy, I couldn't get code coverage there(code smell is 0 and coverage using IntelijIdea is 90%).

 * **Swagger**